Lakes Aquarium: Exhibits

 The Lakes Aquarium contains both freshwater and salt water aquatic animals.

 Lake District

 This area tells the story of the native and non native animals that can be found around the Lake District National Park.
-The conservation project for this area is the captive breeding and research of the endangered White Clawed Crayfish.
+Captive breeding and research of the endangered White Clawed Crayfish constitute the conservation project for this area.
 It discusses the importance of not releasing animals from the pet trade, such as the terrapins, which can now be found surviving in the wild.
 All the terrapins in the aquarium were rehomed from members of the public.